BionicApe/RockingKnight/README.md

 # RockingKnight
-Jam Game made in 2.5 hours
+Game made in 2.5 hours for Trijam